rwtodd/org.rwtodd.paldesign/README.md

 This control is in its early stages.
 It lets you:

- - add a vintage palette (CGA, EGA, Web-Safe)
+ - add a vintage palette (e.g., CGA, EGA, Web-Safe)
  - add a scaled set of colors to the palette
    - can create gray-scale, or interpolate any two colors
    - can choose how many color levels you want
  - Remove duplicate colors you may have added
+ - Delete a color from the list by clicking on it
+ - Quantizing an image to a given number of colors

 Missing features I plan to add:

- - Change or delete a color from the palette by clicking on it
  - Move colors around the palette by dragging them.

 ## Screenshot